 2019.
 Denmark/France.
 Directed by Samuel Collardey.
 Written by Samuel Collardey and Catherine Paillé.
 With Anders Hvidegaard and Asser Boassen.
 In Danish and Inukitut, English subtitles.
 80 min.

 A hit at Sundance and a wonderful film for families with older children who don’t mind subtitles, A Polar Year is set in the glorious icy barrens of Greenland.
 A young Danish man, Anders, goes to teach in Tiniteqilaaq, a remote fishing village of about eighty where the students, including eight-year-old Asser, would rather go hunting with their sled dogs than learn Danish.
+Watch the trailer.

 Saturday, July 13 at 4:30pm

 2019.
 France/Myanmar.
 Written and directed by Barbet Schroeder.
 With Ashin Wirathu.
 In English, French, Spanish, Burmese, English subtitles.
 100 min.